balena-io/docs/pages/learn/manage/configuration.md

 Aside from [variables](variables.md), you can also configure device behavior with Supervisor or device type specific variables.

-For a complete list of valid configuration variables that can be configured, check the \[configuration list]\[needs new link].
+For a complete list of valid configuration variables that can be configured, check the [configuration list](../../../config-list/).

 ## Fleet configuration management